1.19. Barebox Bootchooser¶

 global.bootchooser.<targetname>.boot

 This controls what barebox actually boots for this boot target.
 This string can contain anything that the boot command understands.
+If unset, the boot script

 The default number of attempts that a boot target shall be tried before skipping it.
+Defaults to

 The default priority of a boot target.
+Defaults to

 The bootchooser algorithm generally only starts boot targets that have a priority